keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 Let's say you want to use your existing tools for deploying and testing your applications - you can still use Keptn Quality Gates for extensive evaluation of service level objectives (SLOs).

 *A quick recap of SLOs and SLIs:* A service level objective (SLO) is a target value or range of values for a service level that is measured by a service level indicator (SLI).
 An SLI is a carefully defined quantitative measure of some aspect of the level of service that is provided.
-By default, the following SLIs can be used for evaluation, inspired by the Site Reliability Engineering book from Google ([SRE Book](https://landing.google.com/sre/sre-book/chapters/service-level-objectives)):
+By default, the following SLIs can be used for evaluation, inspired by the [Site Reliability Engineering](https://landing.google.com/sre/sre-book/chapters/service-level-objectives) book from Google:

 * *Response Time*: The time it takes for a service to execute and complete a task or how long it takes to return a response to a request.
 * *System Throughput*: The number of requests per second that have been processed.
 * *Error Rate*: The fraction of all received requests that produced an error.

-For more information about SLO and SLI, please the a look at [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.1/sre.md).
+For more information about SLO and SLI, please take a look at [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.1/sre.md).

 ## Prerequisites

-* Running Keptn installation or a quality gates only installation as shown below
+* Running Keptn installation or a quality gates only installation as explained below

 * Clone example files used for this tutorial: